RedStoneCraftGG/WebpCon/README.md

 ## Known Issue

-For the `.gif` format, it will be converted to a static image on the first frame (limitation of go-native library).
+For the `.gif` format, it will be converted to a static image on the first frame.
+If you wish to convert it to an animated WebP anyway, use `--gif`, but I would not recommend it due to the limitations of the go-native library.